Areas of specialization

 Managing appointments, medications, etc.

-Navigating the healthcare system, and coping with medical burnout
+Navigating the healthcare system, and coping with medical burnout or medical trauma

 -